We believe in simple ideas, strong relationships, and lasting impact.

 Along the way, he pursued his interest in photography at Queensborough Community College, which helped him develop the technical skills that led to a role as a forensic photographer for the FDNY, documenting fire scenes and evidence.

-During a fire in Corona, Queens, Landano became entangled on debris inside a burning building, a dangerous moment that highlighted the need for better firefighter safety tools.
+During a fire in Corona, Queens, Landano became entangled on debris inside a collapsed building during the rescue looking for people trapped in the collapsed zone, while performing his duties as a photographer of the rescue.
+A dangerous moment that highlighted the need for better photographer safety tools.

-He is the co-host for the NYC Inventors & Entrepreneurs Club and an Ambassador for the United Inventors Association (UIA).
+He is a co-host in the NYC Inventors & Entrepreneurs Club and an advocate for Inventors who attend Trade Shows nationwide.

 To this day, Chris plays a key role in advocating for inventors and can be found attending trade shows and industry events nationwide.